 In 2007, Cillian Murphy participated in the Rock the Vote Ireland campaign and campaigned for the rights of the homeless with Focus Ireland.

-In July 2008, Cillian Murphy made a brief reappearance as the Scarecrow in The Dark Knight.
-Also in July 2008, the Irish Post Office, An Post, released a series of stamps, including one featuring Murphy in a still from The Wind That Shakes the Barley.
+In July 2008, Cillian Murphy reappeared as Scarecrow in 'The Dark Knight'.
+Also in July 2008, An Post, the Irish Post Office, released a series of stamps honoring films produced in Ireland, including one featuring Murphy in 'The Wind That Shakes the Barley'.

-In April 2009, Cillian Murphy starred in The Water, a 15-minute Canadian short film directed by Kevin Drew of Broken Social Scene, opposite Feist and David Fox.
+In April 2009, Cillian Murphy starred in 'The Water', a 15-minute Canadian short film directed by Kevin Drew of Broken Social Scene, alongside Feist and David Fox.
+The short film was released online.

-In 2010, Cillian Murphy appeared in Christopher Nolan's film, "Inception".
+In 2010, Cillian Murphy appeared in Christopher Nolan's film "Inception".

-In 2010, Cillian Murphy made his first television talk show appearance on Ireland's Late Late Show to promote Perrier's Bounty.
+In 2010, Cillian Murphy made his first television talk show appearance on Ireland's 'Late Late Show' to promote 'Perrier's Bounty'.

-In 2010, Cillian Murphy returned to theatre in From Galway to Broadway and back again.
-He also starred in the psychological thriller Peacock and Christopher Nolan's Inception, playing Robert Fischer.
-Additionally, in 2010 Murphy made an uncredited cameo in Tron: Legacy as Edward Dillinger Jr.
+In 2010, Cillian Murphy returned to theatre in 'From Galway to Broadway and back again' and starred in the psychological thriller 'Peacock'.
+He also starred in Christopher Nolan's 'Inception' and made a cameo in 'Tron: Legacy'.

 In 2011, Cillian Murphy became a patron of the UNESCO Child and Family Research Centre at the National University of Ireland Galway.

-In 2011, Cillian Murphy performed in the stage monodrama Misterman, earning critical acclaim and awards.
-He also played the lead in the British horror film Retreat, and appeared in the science fiction film In Time.
+In 2011, Cillian Murphy performed in the stage monodrama 'Misterman' and starred in the British horror film 'Retreat' and the science fiction film 'In Time'.

-In 2011, the film Hippie Hippie Shake, which was filmed in 2007, was eventually shelved after being much delayed.
+In 2011, the film 'Hippie Hippie Shake', which was filmed in 2007, starring Cillian Murphy as Richard Neville, was shelved after much delay.

 In February 2012, Cillian Murphy wrote a message of support to the former Vita Cortex workers involved in a sit-in at their plant.

-In 2012, Cillian Murphy starred in Red Lights with Robert De Niro and Sigourney Weaver.
-He also reprised his role as the Scarecrow in The Dark Knight Rises, and had a supporting role in the British independent film Broken.
-Murphy received a British Independent Film Award nomination for Broken.
+In 2012, Cillian Murphy starred in 'Red Lights' with Robert De Niro and Sigourney Weaver.
+Murphy also reprised his role as the Scarecrow in 'The Dark Knight Rises' and had a supporting role in the British independent film 'Broken'.

-In 2013, Cillian Murphy began starring as Thomas Shelby in the BBC television series Peaky Blinders.
+In 2013, Cillian Murphy began starring as Thomas Shelby in the BBC television series 'Peaky Blinders'.

-In 2013, Cillian Murphy gained greater prominence for his role as Tommy Shelby in the BBC period drama series "Peaky Blinders".
+In 2013, Cillian Murphy gained prominence for his role as Tommy Shelby in the BBC period drama series "Peaky Blinders".

-In 2013, Cillian Murphy made his directorial debut with a music video for Money's single Hold Me Forever.
-Also in 2013, Murphy reunited with Enda Walsh in the play Ballyturk.
+In 2013, Cillian Murphy made his directorial debut with a music video for Money's single 'Hold Me Forever'.

-In October 2014, the second series of Peaky Blinders began broadcasting on the BBC.
+In October 2014, the second series of 'Peaky Blinders' began broadcasting on the BBC.

-In 2015, Cillian Murphy starred in Ron Howard's film In the Heart of the Sea.
-He also contributed spoken vocals to tracks from Paul Hartnoll's album 8:58.
+In 2015, Cillian Murphy starred in Ron Howard's film 'In the Heart of the Sea' and contributed spoken vocals to tracks from Paul Hartnoll's album '8:58'.

 In 2015, Cillian Murphy was named one of GQ's 50 best-dressed men.

-In 2016, Cillian Murphy starred in Ben Wheatley's Free Fire, and portrayed Jozef Gabčík in Anthropoid, a film about the assassination of Reinhard Heydrich.
+In 2016, Cillian Murphy starred in Ben Wheatley's 'Free Fire' and portrayed Jozef Gabčík in 'Anthropoid'.

 In 2018, Cillian Murphy supported the Irish referendum to repeal the eighth amendment, appearing on The Blindboy Podcast to urge men to support women and vote in favor of the referendum.

-On August 25, 2019, the first episode of season 5 of Peaky Blinders was broadcast on BBC One.
+On August 25, 2019, the first episode of season 5 of 'Peaky Blinders' was broadcast on BBC One.

 In 2020, Cillian Murphy starred in the horror sequel "A Quiet Place Part II".

-Since 2020, Cillian Murphy has hosted Cillian Murphy's Limited Edition, a limited-run radio series on BBC Radio 6 Music.
+Since 2020, Cillian Murphy has hosted 'Cillian Murphy's Limited Edition', a radio series on BBC Radio 6 Music.

-In 2021, Cillian Murphy starred as Emmett in A Quiet Place Part II.
+In 2021, Cillian Murphy starred as Emmett in 'A Quiet Place Part II'.

-On February 27, 2022, the series six of Peaky Blinders premiered.
+In February 2022, series six of 'Peaky Blinders' premiered.

 In a 2022 interview, Cillian Murphy said he had returned to vegetarianism.